huaweicloud/terraform-provider-huaweicloud/docs/resources/ccm_certificate_import.md

 * `certificate_chain` - (Optional, String, ForceNew) Specifies the certificate chain of the SSL certificate.
   The certificate chain can also be passed in through `certificate`.
 Using the escape character `\n` or `\r\n` to replace carriage return and line feed characters.

   Changing this parameter will create a new resource.

+* `enc_certificate` - (Optional, String, ForceNew) Specifies the encrypted content of the state secret certificate.
+  Using the escape character `\n` or `\r\n` to replace carriage return and line feed characters.

+  Changing this parameter will create a new resource.

+* `enc_private_key` - (Optional, String, ForceNew) Specifies the encrypted private key of the state secret certificate.
+  Password-protected private keys cannot be uploaded, and using the escape character `\n` or `\r\n` to replace carriage return and line feed characters.

+  Changing this parameter will create a new resource.

+* `enterprise_project_id` - (Optional, String, ForceNew) Specifies the enterprise project ID.
+This parameter is only valid for enterprise users.
+Resources under all authorized enterprise projects of the tenant will be queried by default if this parameter is not specified for enterprise users.

+  Changing this parameter will create a new resource.